ondrejnyvlt/ondrejnyvlt/README.md

 I'm programmer and social sciences student.
-Profesinally, I mostly develop for web platform, but I tinker with computers in general.
+Profesionally, I mostly develop for web platform, but I tinker with computers in general.
 I'm eclectic in my choice of programming languages and tools.
 Member of [druit.org](https://druit.org/) cooperative and [nolog.cz](https://nolog.cz/) collective.

 My areas of interest: